Funding opportunity

 - STRAC attestation forms (if applicable)

-*Co-applicants who submit a CCV or regular CV will not be able to see the application on the online system.
+*Co-applicants who submit a CCV or regular CV will not be able to see the application in the online system.

-An NSERC CREATE multidisciplinary selection committee, composed of distinguished Canadian and foreign members from academia and other sectors, will review the applications.
+A multidisciplinary selection committee composed of distinguished Canadian and international members from academia and other sectors reviews the LOIs that require adjudication and the applications.
 Members are selected according to NSERC’s

-The training program’s excellence will be assessed in relation to its:
+At the LOI stage, the training program will be assessed in relation to the:

-In arriving at an overall rating for the application, the committee will take into consideration the following factors listed below.
+In arriving at an overall rating for the application, the committee will take into consideration the following evaluation criteria:

 Merit of the proposed training program (50%)

-- Focus and clarity of the objectives of the research training program and how they relate to current developments
+- clarity of the short- and longer-term objectives of the research and training program elements and how they relate to current developments

-- As appropriate to the proposal’s subject matter, the degree to which the training program, while focused mainly in the NSE, also fosters research studies at the interface between NSE and health or social sciences and humanities
+- as appropriate to the proposal’s subject matter, the degree to which the program, while focused on the NSE, fosters research and training at the interface between NSE and health or social sciences and humanities

 Excellence of the team of researchers (25%)

-- Quality and impact of team members’ past contributions on their respective areas of research
+- Quality and impact of team members’ past contributions in their respective areas of research.

-- Complementarity of the expertise of the members of the group to deliver on the collaborative research (including evidence of how they will work collaboratively) and training goals proposed
+- How the expertise of group members is complementary, and how the group will work collaboratively to deliver on the research and training goals proposed.

-- Quality and extent of past contributions to the training and mentoring of HQP, as well as considerations of equity and inclusion in trainee recruitment and the research and training environment
+- Quality and extent of past contributions to the training and mentoring of HQP, as well as EDI considerations in trainee recruitment, and the research and training environment.

 See the